tejaswigowda/book.programmingthecloud.com/src/fewtech/css/concepts/properties.md

 are bule and button has a `background` and `border`).
 When stying your document please keep in mind that you are not working with a blank-slate -- you are building on top of the user-agent style sheet.
-This can be viewed in the ** CSS Inspector ** section of the browser's developer tools.
+This can be viewed in the <i>CSS Inspector</i> section of the browser's developer tools.

 </div>